Topology and purity for torsors: Purity

 \subsection{Local purity}

-In contrast to the global failure of purity for $\PGL_p$-torsors exhibited above, in this section, we give a proof that purity holds for $\Hoh^1_{\et}(X,\PGL_n)$ when $X$ is the spectrum of a regular local ring $R$ and the Brauer class has order invertible in $X$.
-Our result is a slight generalization of a recent theorem of Ojanguren~\cite{ojanguren} and of the local purity result for $\PGL_n$ in characteristic $0$ due to Panin~\cite{panin-purity}.
+In contrast to the global failure of purity for $\PGL_p$-torsors exhibited above, in this section, we give a proof that purity holds for $\Hoh^1_{\et}(X,\PGL_n)$ when $X$ is the spectrum of a regular local ring $R$ and the Brauer class has exponent invertible in $X$.
+Our result is a minor generalization of a recent theorem of Ojanguren~\cite{ojanguren} and of the local purity result for $\PGL_n$ in characteristic $0$ due to Panin~\cite{panin-purity}.

 To prove the theorem, we recall first a result of DeMeyer, which is also used by both Ojanguren and Panin.

 \begin{theorem}[DeMeyer~\cite{demeyer}*{Corollary 1}] Suppose that $R$ is an integral semi-local ring and that $\alpha\in\Br(R)$.
 Then, there exists a unique Azumaya algebra $A$ with class $\alpha$ having no idempotents besides $0$ and $1$.
 Moreover, any other Azumaya algebra with class $\alpha$ is of the form $\mathrm{M}_n(A)$ for some $n$. \end{theorem}